 Creative Places is a three year programme for the people of Tuam.
 The programme aims to develop a grassroots approach to creativity and arts engagement, building capacity for a rich, engaged artistic and cultural practice in the town and its hinterlands.
 It makes space for new ideas and new collaborations.

 The programme will offer a number of opportunities for everyone to be involved in a meaningful way.
-With Tuam as our venue, and its stories, history, people and future as our inspiration, Creative Places will utilise residencies, commissions, creative exchanges and development days, artist in the community awards, conversations and new ideas to bring it to life.
+With Tuam as our venue, and its stories, history, people and future as our inspiration, Creative Places will utilise residencies, commissions, creative exchanges and development days, community-based artist awards, conversations and new ideas to bring it to life.

 This programme will form a key part of Create’s thinking and work over the next three years, and we look forward to working with the people of Tuam to establish a durational, sustainable, community based arts practice in the town.
 Create will work in collaboration with local communities to create opportunities to celebrate and grow artistic and cultural capacity in Tuam and its surrounding area.
 We also want to make space for new ideas and new collaborations.